 On flame trees, I’ve just returned to the land where I was born, and they’re still here reaching their prickly branches out over what was once my grandparents’ water well.
 I love their flowers, but they do smother the native bush.
 My sister and I used to love playing roly-poly down the kikuyu bank beneath their dappled shade during summer.

-Diana: My sister and I made gardens in the bush behind our house.
+D: My sister and I made gardens in the bush behind our house.
 I had a seedling from my grandfather’s flame tree and I willed that thing to grow, but it did not.
 I was heartbroken but it sounds like I saved myself some scratches.

 Tell me more about your childhood.
 I remember how my mother would give me and my little brother (aged five and ten) some sausages, bread, and a box of matches, and off we’d go for the whole day, making a fire on some spot on the farm and cooking our lunch.